TOSTRING-Z/transagent/src/backend/cli_prompt.md

   - Use: `python3 /data/atac_seq/HINT_ATAC.py --peaks peaks.narrowPeak --bam marked_duplicates.bam --output-dir output_dir --organism hg38 --paired-end --threads 4`

 - **deeptools**: Visualization for high-throughput sequencing data
-  - Input: `input.bw`
+  - Input: `region.bed`, `score.bw`
-  - Output: `matrix.gz`, `output.svg`
+  - Output: `heatmap.pdf`, `profile.pdf`
-  - Use: `computeMatrix reference-point --referencePoint TSS -b 1000 -a 1000 -R /data/rgtdata/hg38/genes_RefSeq_hg38.bed -S input.bw -out matrix.gz && plotHeatmap -m matrix.gz -out output.svg`
+  - Use: `computeMatrix reference-point --referencePoint TSS -b 1000 -a 1000 -R region.bed -S input.bw -out matrix.gz && plotHeatmap -m matrix.gz --regionsLabel region --whatToShow 'heatmap and colorbar' --refPointLabel 0 --plotTitle title --plotFileFormat pdf -out heatmap.pdf && plotProfile -m matrix.gz --refPointLabel 0 --plotTitle title --plotFileFormat pdf -out profile.pdf`
+  - Note:
+    - `-S` can specify multiple `bw` files, and use `--samplesLabel` in `plotHeatmap` and `plotProfile` to set subtitles (e.g., `--samplesLabel label-1 label-2`).
+    - `-R` can specify multiple `bed` files, and use `--regionsLabel` in `plotHeatmap` and `plotProfile` to set subtitles (e.g., `--regionsLabel label-1 label-2`).
+    - `--perGroup`: The default is to plot all groups of regions by sample.
+Using this option instead plots all samples by group of regions.
+Note that this is only useful if you have multiple groups of regions. by sample rather than group.
+    - `--colorMap`: Color map to use for the heatmap (e.g. –colorMap BrBG).
+    - If a control group exists, please include it in the plotting as well.

 - **ucsc-liftover**: Genome coordinate conversion
   - Input: `input.bed`